-Of course, unlike our pick of the best outdoor wall lights, garden solar lights don't require the hassle and expense of an electrician to install, meaning once they arrive, you can set them charging and use them right away — perfect if you need a quick solution for your outdoor space.
+Of course, there are benefits to choosing solar lights over wired-in outdoor wall lights for example.
+Garden solar lights don't require the hassle and expense of an electrician to install, meaning once they arrive, you can set them charging and use them right away — perfect if you need a quick solution for your outdoor space.

 (MORE: Garden Lighting Ideas)

 Here are 7 of the best available across different styles and functions to buy right now.

 The Best Garden Solar Lights to Buy

 Battery run time: 8 hours | Dimensions: H 29.5 x W 13.5 x D 13.5cm